Eastern black rhinoceros: Population and threats

 Once located in Ethiopia, Somalia, Tanzania and Kenya, as of 2017 they can only be found in Kenya (594 animals), Rwanda and in northern Tanzania (80 animals).
 A population of currently 60 animals is kept outside its natural range in South Africa (Addo Elephant National Park).
 The population has declined 90% in the last three generations.
 In 2010 their total numbers were estimated at 740 animals, with an increasing trend.
 They are threatened mainly from illegal poaching for their horns.

 The IUCN figures for Diceros bicornis michaeli also include those for black rhinos from South Sudan, Uganda, southwestern Ethiopia and western Kenya.
 These are referred to a separate subspecies (Diceros bicornis ladoensis) by some authorities.
-As the black rhino is extirpated in most of these areas, the status of the latter subspecies is unclear.
+As the black rhinoceros population is extirpated in most of these areas, the status of the latter subspecies is unclear.
 Some animals of the Kenyan population may belong to it.

-The Rhino was examined by Benson and others through the Kenya Wildlife Service and had an article published by the African Journal of Ecology (Benson, 1, 791).
-Each individual Rhino's relationship concerning “density dependence...sex ratio, and underlying growth rates” was the team's main focus.
-The Rhino began increasing its population growth to the point when growth rate was nonexistent.
+These black rhinos were examined by Benson and others through the Kenya Wildlife Service and had an article published by the African Journal of Ecology (Benson, 1, 791).
+Each individual rhino's relationship concerning "density dependence...sex ratio, and underlying growth rates" was the team's main focus.
+The rhino began increasing its population growth to the point when growth rate was nonexistent.

-Rhinos are currently listed as threatened under the Conservation Status for a number of factors but mainly due to illegal poaching.
-The 90% decline in their population is a hazard as they see mortality rates increase, as well as consistent emigration (Primack, 2002).
-The reason why the Rhino increases its densities and their birth rate decreases is because of the continuous threat of poaching and emigration.
+Eastern black rhinos in general are currently listed as threatened under the Conservation Status for a number of factors, but mainly due to illegal poaching.
+The 90% decline in their population is a hazard as mortality rates increase, as is consistent emigration (Primack, 2002).
+The reason why the rhino increases its densities and their birth rate decreases is because of the continuous threat of poaching and emigration.

 Sex ratio brings about reproduction issues because the male numbers begin to dominate, leaving too low of a number of females to allow positive, consistent birth and growth rates (Benson, 2, 792).